Hanshin Education Incident: 1990s

 North Korea's engagement with Chongryon continued on into the 1990s.
 At the time, Japan was going through a recession and there was a revival in Japanese nationalism that perceived Chongryon as a national security threat.
 The rise of Japanese neo-nationalism caused a renewed deterioration of relations with the Koreans living in Japan.
 The Japanese government started to monitor the Chongryon affiliated schools more closely, including their educational curriculum and their financial ties, as they had been sending monetary aid to North Korea.
 By 1999, 90% of Korean children in Japan received their education in a Japanese school.

 Present

 After Shinzo Abe was elected Prime Minister in 2012, his government decided that Chongryon schools’ freedom of operation had to be curtailed by cancelling subsidies that improved affordability for the pro-Chongryon ethnic Koreans.
-In 2017, the District Court of Osaka ruled that the attempted cuts to school subsidies by the Abe government should de retracted.
+In 2017, the District Court of Osaka ruled that the attempted cuts to school subsidies by the Abe government should be retracted.
 One year later, the Japanese High Court upheld the government's decision to restrict educational subsidies for students attending Chongryon schools.